TW2002/twxp/README.md

 VisualTS is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International license](https://creativecommons.org/licenses/by-nc/4.0/legalcode).

-## Installation

-TWXProxy can be installed by copying the files to a local directory.
-I recommend using a short path (i.e. c:\TWXP), becuase TWXProxy has problems with longer paths.

-VisualTS installation instructions coming soon.

 ## Active Contributers:

 * David O. McCartney (aka MicroBlaster)